Repost: The Power of Real World Learning - A STEM Case Study By Two "Passionate" Teachers: Jackie and Todd's Story

 “I believe my most important role is to model happiness, wonder and respect.
 I hope my students are inspired by the activities and projects I am excited about.
 I plan my lesson based on what I think they need.
 I know it is important that my students read, write, and solve problems to reach proficiency and to prepare for future endeavors.
 Most importantly however, is I hope they feel valued as human beings, capable and loved.”

-If you have any questions or comments for Jackie or us, click on “Comments” below.
+If you have any questions or comments for interest in particpating, click on “Comments” below.

 Comments for REAL